MicrosoftDocs/dynamics365smb-docs/business-central/copilot-overview.md

 ## Where can I find the list of Copilot features in Business Central?

 Copilot includes a constantly expanding set of capabilities that help users in different roles and tasks.
 Learn more in [Work smarter with Microsoft Copilot in Dynamics 365 Business Central](https://aka.ms/BCAI).

+## How does Copilot approach security, privacy, and compliance?

+Copilot is built on the Microsoft cloud and designed for enterprise use, with the security, privacy, and compliance controls that our customers expect.
+Here's some key points to common questions:

+- When a user interacts with Copilot, it inherits their data permissions and can't read any more data than the user already has access to.
+- Microsoft doesn't read your prompts or use your data to train AI models without your explicit permission.
+- For customers within the EU Data Boundary, data doesn't move outside that boundary.

+Learn more about Copilot data security and privacy in Dynamics 365 at [FAQ for Copilot data security and privacy for Dynamics 365 and Power Platform](/dynamics365/faqs-copilot-data-security-privacy) and data movement across geographies in [Copilot data movement across geographies](ai-copilot-data-movement).

+## How does Copilot approach AI safety?

+Generative AI within Copilot in Business Central aligns with Microsoft's responsible AI principles, including fairness, reliability, safety, privacy and security, inclusiveness, transparency, and accountability.
+Learn more in [Responsible AI FAQs for Business Central](responsible-ai-overview.md) or explore our [Responsible AI transparency report](https://aka.ms/RAITransparencyReport2024).

 ## Is Copilot free?